kink-devon/kink-devon/README.md

 - Winning a gold medal in the high school/vocational school level OSSN Economics Olympiad
 - can use many languages like Python, C, C++, Java, HTML, CSS, JS, React, Node, etc
 - I can also climb mountains above 3000masl, that proves my body is strong too
+- Attending a FIGMA seminar at Bina Insani University

 ---